-5 SMART HIRING TECHNIQUES USED BY COMPANIES in 2020
+5 SMART HIRING TECHNIQUES USED BY COMPANIES POST COVID-19

 If you are thinking about recruiting someone new to join your team it is important to be prepared.
-Here are five smart hiring techniques that we have seen companies use in 2020.
+Here are five smart hiring techniques that we have seen companies use since the pandemic began.

 1. Be Bold

-The employment market has changed significantly in the last three months.
+The employment market has changed significantly since the beginning of the pandemic.
 Certain sectors have been more affected which has meant that many of these businesses face uncertain times or have already had to restructure.
-The market for candidates is very strong right now and there are some amazing people available who may not have even been thinking about a new career move.
-We have noticed an influx of candidates on contracts worried that this may be cut short and also people who had decided to take some time out to go travelling have suddenly found themselves back in the UK.
-Smart businesses have been able to spot this change in market and use the window of opportunity to bring in a great hire.
-If you think about it logically, there are more people available with less vacancies being recruited so there is less competition for candidates.
+Smart businesses have been able to spot this change in market and use the window of opportunity to assess what they need.
+If you think about it logically, the competition for great candidates has intensified meaning there are less people available now than there have been previously.
 Also, because of the number of vacancies available, candidates are being more flexible on things like salary and location, meaning now is a great time to hire.

 2. Embrace Video Technology